Best Practices

 - Keep the library of blocks small enough that the best patterns stay easy to find.

-- Keep important claims easy to trace for the next person who opens the deck.
+- Keep each claim easy to trace back to its approved source for the next person who opens the deck.

 Build habits that scale with the team